baronsmv/linux-rt-upscaler/README.md

 pipx install linux-rt-upscaler
 ```

+For detailed installation instructions, including how to install `pipx`, see the [Installation Guide](https://baronsmv.github.io/linux-rt-upscaler/user/installation/).

 After installation, the `upscale` and `upscale-gui` commands will be available globally.
 You can also create a [desktop entry](https://baronsmv.github.io/linux-rt-upscaler/user/installation/#desktop-integration-optional) of the GUI for easy access.

 ## Guides and Docs